 Decide on whether you would like to complete rectangles or triangles, the same process applies for both shapes.
 You will also need to decide on the number of pennants you are planning to make (if you are creating advent bunting this could be 24 or 25).

 If you are planning on adding a number or initials onto the bunting we recommend that you complete this now, whilst the fabric is flat.
 There are a number of different options to consider; hand embroidery or machine appliqué.
-Check out our corresponding YouTube tutorials and Blog posts for hand embroidery stitches and machine appliqué techniques.
+Check out our corresponding YouTube tutorials for hand embroidery stitches and machine appliqué techniques.
 You may wish to interface the WRONG side of the pocket to stabilise the fabric if you are working with machine appliqué.

 We decided to complete a stem stitch in the format of numbers for a Christmas Advent Calendar.
 To complete embroidery we recommend that you draw the number or letter onto the RIGHT side of the fabric using a removable pen or chalk.
 Try to centre the letter or number and be consistent.